Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ### Level up your QA

 Feature flags are a powerful tool for quality assurance (QA) as they allow you to test features under specific conditions that you define.
 This testing happens within the full context of your live product, as your users would experience it.
-That is because with trunk-based development, if it's been coded, the feature exists in production.
+That is because with trunk-based development, once a feature is coded, it exists in production.
 However, feature flags enable you to make a feature visible only to those users you want.

 ### Reduce risk